thanley11/angular-gulp-workflow/README.md

 # Angular - Gulp Workflow
+This workflow is based off of [github.com/Foxandxss/fox-angular-gulp-workflow](https://github.com/Foxandxss/fox-angular-gulp-workflow) and it has more documentation on the LiveReload server and proxy middleware.

 + Run `npm install gulp`
- - For Git/Bower: `git config --global url."https://".insteadOf git://`
+ - For proxy, you might need to change the .gitconfig: `git config --global url."https://".insteadOf git://`

 + Add proxy information to .bowerrc, .npmrc, .gitconfig, etc.
 + Run `npm install`
 	* Might need to select option `2` for Angular 1.3.12
-	* Also, usually need to edit `vendor/manifest.js` but it is filled out this time!
-This is so Gulp can gather the filepaths to vendor (bower) files.
+	* Also, usually need to edit `vendor/manifest.js` but it is filled out this time. (see below under Workflow Notes) This is so Gulp can gather the filepaths to vendor (bower) files.
 	* This will run a `bower install` automatically
 + Run `gulp`
 +  Deploy to production with `gulp production`